joneavila/dissatisfaction-models/README.md

 [frame-level/dev.tl](frame-level/dev.tl), and [frame-level/test.tl](frame-level/test.tl)).
 Each set is 6
 dialogs, half labeled as neutral and half labeled as dissatisfied on the dialog-level.
 The dissatisfied dialogs still have many neutral utterances so the data is not balanced.
-The tables below use stats from [corpusStats.m](corpusStats.m).
+The tables below use results from [corpusStats.m](corpusStats.m).

 set | `n` or `nn` frames | `d` and `dd` frames
 ---   | --- | ---